 Most food companies are not only unaware that they can profit from the anaerobic digestion of their biomass (biowaste), but they also incur significant costs in disposing of it.

-These businesses are may be charged for waste treatment and disposal using the Mogden formula, which determines costs based on the volume and strength of their wastewater.
+These businesses may be charged for waste treatment and disposal using the Mogden formula, which determines costs based on the volume and strength of their wastewater.

 Like other industrial companies that discharge waste treatment and disposal into the sewerage network, they should carefully consider whether to invest in an anaerobic digestion (biogas) plant that generates energy.

-Waste separation, water reuse, and anaerobic digestion to produce power are at the forefront of the available money-saving and environmentally sustainable techniques which, in many businesses may not have been considered in an integrated manner for many years.
+Waste separation, water reuse, and anaerobic digestion to produce power are at the forefront of the available money-saving and environmentally sustainable techniques, which, in many businesses, may not have been considered in an integrated manner for many years.

 Why are you treating biowaste in-house?
 It may be more cost effective to sell it for energy extraction.

-Instead, it may be better to develop close partnerships with other businesses which have the know-how to do things better.
+Instead, it may be better to develop close partnerships with other businesses that have the know-how to do things better.
 Also, economies of scale for regional waste disposal specialists may reduce costs through outsourcing waste treatment.

 Decisions must also be made about whether waste treatment and disposal treatment processes should be run in-house or outsourced to a competent contractor.